-Extends your arms either overhead or to the sides of your body and make five to ten circles inwards and outwards with the wrists.
-Then, as quickly and dramatically as possible, spread your fingers before clenching your hand into a wrist.
-Repeat this five to ten times before shaking out and excess tension.
+Extend your arms either overhead or to the sides of your body and make five to ten circles inwards and outwards with the wrists.
+Then, quickly spread your fingers before clenching your hand into a wrist.
+Repeat this five to ten times before shaking out any excess tension.

 3. Chair Pigeon Pose

-If you’re prone to crossing your legs while seated, especially if it’s one side more than the other, tends to create imbalances in the hips and spine.
-To neutralise this, let’s get into the chair pigeon pose.
+If you’re prone to crossing your legs while seated, especially if it’s one side more than the other, then this tends to create imbalances in the hips and spine.
+To neutralise this, try the chair pigeon pose.

-While sat at your desk, place both feet in their natural position with the soles flat to the floor.
+While seated at your desk, place both feet hip-distance apart with the soles flat on the floor.
 Next, cross your right leg over the left at a right angle, with the foot flexed and the left foot still on the floor.
-Keep an equal weight distributed between the sitting bones and remember to stay in an upright position.
+Keep an equal weight distributed between the sitting bones.
+Remember to stay in an upright position.

 This should create a moderate stretch on the outside part of your right thigh.
-You need to hold it for around seven or eight breathes before switching to the left side.
+Hold the pose for around seven or eight breaths before switching to the left side.

 4. Sit and Stand Chair Pose

-Ever wondered why it sometimes feels weirdly difficult to get up from your seat after sitting down all day?
-Well, the answer is that our underused hamstrings and glutes sort of lose their motivation to help up get back up.
-To replace them, we rely largely on our upper back and neck to help hoist ourselves out of our seats an into standing.
+Ever wondered why it sometimes feels strangely difficult to get up from your seat after sitting down all day?
+Well, the answer is that our underused hamstrings and glutes seem to lose their motivation to help us get back up.
+To compensate, we rely largely on our upper back and neck to help hoist ourselves out of our seats and into standing.
 This pose, formed of two parts, helps to re-awaken the muscles that should be doing the work.

-Begin in your chair, knees at a ninety-degree bend and feet flat on the floor.
-Press down, first from your heels and try to avoid moving your feet closer to the chair and DO NOT USE YOUR ARMS to help you stand up.
+Begin in your chair, knees at a ninety-degree angle and feet flat on the floor.
+Press down, first from your heels.
+Try to avoid moving your feet closer to the chair and